Program series

 The aim of the series is to draw attention to one of the most important parts of Hungarian heritage, the Roma music of the cafés, which sadly is increasingly neglected nowadays.

-This program is held in Hungarian.
+This program will be held in Hungarian.